garretthurd2/Garrett-Hurds-Portfolio/README.md

 Multi-protocol embedded sensor fusion node on ESP32. *(personal project, in active development)* → [More details](APEX/)

-### Personal Homelab for local AI & Electronics Development (In active development)
+### Personal Homelab for local AI & Electronics Development
-Implementing a two-machine Linux-based development ecosystem to serve as my primary platform for AI, electronics, and networking projects. *(personal project, files coming soon)*
+Implementing a two-machine Linux-based development ecosystem to serve as my primary platform for AI, electronics, and networking projects. *(personal project, in active development)*